Seven killed, 17 injured in South Carolina prison riot - Journal du Cameroun

 The department had initially described the riot as an “ongoing incident,” only revealing the scope of the problem hours after its start at 7:15 pm Sunday.

-“The incident involved multiple inmate on inmate altercations in three housing units,” the department said.
+“The incident involved multiple inmate on inmate altercations in three housing units,” it said.

-Lee Correctional Institution, which is reported to have capacity to hold nearly 1,800 inmates, is a maximum security facility built in 1993 to house violent offenders and inmates who exhibit behavioral problems.
+Lee Correctional Institution, which holds nearly 1,600 inmates, is a “Level III” maximum security facility built in 1993 to house violent offenders and prisoners with behavioral problems.

 Deadly prison riots have been relatively rare in the United States, despite some notable exceptions.

+There were 1.5 million inmates in state and federal prisons in the United States at the end of 2016, according to the BJS.

+The overnight violence at Lee Correctional Institution was the deadliest at a US prison in 25 years.

-In 1993, nine inmates and a corrections officer were killed in the Southern Ohio Correctional Facility, a maximum security prison in Lucasville, Ohio.
+In 1993, nine inmates and a corrections officer were killed at the Southern Ohio Correctional Facility, a maximum security prison in Lucasville, Ohio.

 A two-day riot and hostage-taking at the New Mexico State Prison in 1980 left 33 inmates dead and 200 injured, one of the worst in modern US history.